 Dr. Luke spent 10 years as a Saturday Night Live guitarist before he was pulled to fame by Max Martin for Kelly Clarkson's 2004 hit "Since U Been Gone."
 Dr. Luke continued his success with Max Martin by quickly co-writing and producing Avril Lavigne's "Girlfriend," and Katy Perry's "I Kissed a Girl."
 In October 2013, Dr. Luke had two number 1 songs on back-to-back weeks: Katy Perry's "Roar" and Miley Cyrus' "Wrecking Ball."

 Unlike in the hip-hop community where producers work almost exclusively with pre-recorded sounds, Dr. Luke is known for working with both live instruments and pre-recorded samples.
 Though the album sales industry has collapsed around him, Dr. Luke has continued to churn out hits.
 It is a very careful balance, he told The New Yorker, of "the right artist with the right song at the right time."

 Benny Blanco is the next in line for the pop-prince crown.
-At only 25, Blanco has already produced dozens of major hits.
+Still a few years from 30, Blanco has already produced dozens of major hits.
 "I just want to sound different than everyone else," he said.
 "I don't care if it sounds bad.
 I just want people to be like, ‘Yo, that dude Benny was different.'
 Even if it sounds awful, at least they can't say, ‘Oh well, I've heard that before.'"
 Blanco told the New York Times.